ellesia/DigiDev_Spring2019_Project/README.md

 # DigiDev_Spring2019_Project
 Arduino novice exploring digital communication in hardware with sensors and strip LEDs.
-I'm sharing my process in the hopse thats someone else in sinpired.
+I'm sharing my process in the hopes that someone else is inspired.
 Maybe they can do what I could not, or something entirely different.

 ## Idea Origins
 When we were given this project I had no idea what I wanted to make.
 I couldn't wrap my head around the wiring and coding well enough to envision something I would find interesting enough to make.
-Since i'm new to digitial developtment that may have been a barrier that stunted my exploration.
+Since I'm new to digital development that may have been a barrier that stunted my exploration.

-It wasn't until I unfortunately dropped my favorte pair of headphones on the ground and completely ruined the left ear speaker.
-I then decided I could do something with this peice of hardware because they meant so much to me.
+It wasn't until I, unfortunately, dropped my favorite pair of headphones on the ground and completely ruined the left ear speaker.
+I then decided I could do something with this piece of hardware because they meant so much to me.
 I was the type of individual who was never seen without my headphones.
 Always huge over-the-ear headphones, the same model for 6 years.
-To me they were a sign communitationg to others that "I can't hear you."
+To me, they were a sign communicating to others that "I can't hear you."
 More importantly, "I don't want to speak (to you/right now/at all)".
 However, they don't do this job well enough.

 As headphones sets are now it's one-way communication: You listen to them. (not including sets with mics) -They don't listen to you or anyone else.
 -They don't speak to you or anyone else.

 I wondered what kind of headphone set I could create that could speak to others for you.
-What if they could also sense your envirnoment and make changes.
+What if they could also sense your environment and make changes.

-Imagine walking to the train station with youe headphones on, jamming out to your one of your many playlists, while the headphones indicate to everyone else around you that you aren't listening.
+Imagine walking to the train station with your headphones on, jamming out to your one of your many playlists, while the headphones indicate to everyone else around you that you aren't listening.
 You're in a "do not disturb"-mode.
-Now you're enterting the train and there's a rouwudy group enjoying themsleves and making a huge commition.
-Your headphones sense the audio levels and might turin up your volume (to a safe level) and block them out.
-(Im using a semi-noise canceling headset for urban enviroments where you'd still want to have some audio awareness of your surroundings.)
-Once you're off the train and heading down the back alley to the entrance of your usual dive bar, the voulume lowers itslef since it's picking up little to now audio in the surrounding area.
+Now you're entering the train and there's a rowdy group enjoying themselves and making a huge commotion.
+Your headphones since the audio levels and might turn up your volume (to a safe level) and block them out.
+(I'm using a semi-noise canceling headset for urban environments where you'd still want to have some audio awareness of your surroundings.)
+Once you're off the train and heading down the back alley to the entrance of your usual dive bar, the volume lowers itself since it's picking up little to now audio in the surrounding area.

 ## Wiring
 ![fritzing setup](/AngleLED_Setup_bb.jpg "fritzing setup")

+Sensor used: MPU6050 Six-Axis (Gyro + Accelerometer) MEMS MotionTracking NeoPixels strip RBG LED

+To prototype a form of communication from the headset.
+I chose an LED light strip that would span the headphone band.
+When the headphones are in different positions on the user's neck/head the LEDs change to signal different meanings.
+- "Red" = Do Not Disturb
+- "Green" = Resting State (usually around someone's neck) It's okay to talk.
+- "Yellow" = Listening to music but don't mind the interruption.

 ## Coding
-As I've said this was all new to me so i've used alot of example files to help build a high-level prototype of what I orginally planned to create.
-High-level meaning "in a borad sense" of theorgial goal.
+As I've said this was all new to me so I've used a lot of example files to help build a high-level prototype of what I originally planned to create.
+High-level meaning "in a broad sense" of the original goal.
 This is exploring one possible function of a larger story.

 ```
 #include <Wire.h>